Travlars/120-hour-epic-sax-marathon/I-am-a-horse-in-the-land-of-booleans.markdown

-% I am a horse in the land of booleans
+% Boolean values

 > Any program is only as good as it is useful. <small>Linus Torvalds</small>

-## Fork this
+## Note: don't forget to fork it

 [https://github.com/iloveponies/i-am-a-horse-in-the-land-of-booleans](https://github.com/iloveponies/i-am-a-horse-in-the-land-of-booleans)